2e0byo/blog/content/post/electronics/clocks/quick-sunrise-alarm-clock.md

 brightness from 'very dim' to 'very bright', although it's still only a '40w' bulb.
-The next step was to try PWM by switching the original low value resistors with a mosfet (bonding the floating ouput of a bench power supply with the ICs internally generated vcc).
+The next step was to try PWM by switching the original low value resistors with a mosfet (bonding the floating ouput of a bench power supply with the IC's internally generated vcc).
 For this the [Pic Development Board](/post/electronics/pic-development-board) was used.
 First tests were successful, so I went hunting for an